Le Marais, updated guide

-At the Beaubourg, you can find events for people of all ages, laboratories, and happenings.
+At the Beaubourg, you can find events and activities for people of all ages, laboratories, and happenings.
 Plus, it is one of the places where the most important temporary exhibitions of contemporary art take place in Paris.
 You can also go there just to enjoy the view of Paris from the Beaubourg center!

 Pompidou center is a very important building itself since it is designed by the two architects Renzo Piano and Richard Rogers.
 It is the expression of industrial architecture!

 Georges Pompidou center is in Place Georges-Pompidou.